-The Company also enters into commodity price contracts for hedging highly probable forecast transaction and account for them as cash flow hedges and states them at fair value.
-Subsequent changes in fair value are recognized in equity until the hedged transaction occurs, at which time, the respective gain or losses are reclassified to the Statement of Profit and Loss.
-These hedges have been effective for the year ended March 31, 2016.
-There were no cash flow hedges for the year ended March 31, 2017.
+The Company also enters into commodity price contracts for hedging highly probable future forecast transaction and account for them as cash flow hedges and states them at fair value.
+Subsequent changes in fair value are recognized in equity until the hedged transaction occurs, at which time, the respective gains or losses are reclassified to the Statement of Profit and Loss.